Jessamyn West

 Tunbridge Public Library -- Assistant librarian

-I am a part time librarian at the Tunbridge Public Library.
-We serve a population of roughly 1000 people.
-I am responsible for maintaining the four public and staff computers and automating the library (we are going from a card catalog to Koha).
+I was a part time librarian at the Tunbridge Public Library serving a population of roughly 1000 people.
+I was responsible for maintaining the four public and staff computers and automating the library.

 MetaFilter.com -- Moderator and Director of Operations